justinyuchi/Hedge_Funds_Portfolio_Optimization/README.md

 ![Risk Factors](Graphical_Illustrations/risk_factors_past_performance.png)

-### Solution
+### How to exploit the insights from the forecast

 We aim to have a portfolio that is insensitive to F1, F3, F4, F5 but has a negative β2, the portfolio’s factor loading to F2.
+At the same time, we want to maximize our information ratio.

 ### Problem Formulation